 Australian Competition and Consumer Commission (ACCC)

-The Australian Competition and Consumer Commission (ACCC) is an independent statutory authority and one of Australia's key regulators.
-It is tasked with enforcing the Competition and Consumer Act 2010 and a range of additional legislation, promoting fair trading, and ensuring consumer protection across the nation.
-Its headquarters is located in Canberra, Australia, with numerous regional offices spread across the country to manage its wide array of responsibilities.
+The Australian Competition and Consumer Commission (ACCC) is an independent statutory authority tasked with enforcing the Competition and Consumer Act 2010, alongside a range of additional legislation.
+Its headquarters is located in Canberra, Australia, with several regional offices across the country to manage its extensive responsibilities.

 Financial Indicators